khalladi-t/macOSKeychainObservability/docs/keychain-architecture.md

 ---

-## 1. Login Keychain (Primary Scope)
+## 1. Keychain Access

 ### Description

-The **Login Keychain** is the default keychain associated with a user account.
+The **login keychain** is the default keychain associated with a user account.
 It is unlocked automatically when the user logs in.

 ### Characteristics

-- User‑level credential store
+- Stored in Keychain Access
-- Accessible to user‑approved applications
+- Accessible to user‑approved apps
 - Integrated with browsers and autofill services
-- Encrypted with keys derived from the user’s login credentials
+- Encrypted with keys derived from the user’s login
-- Stored locally on disk
+- Stored locally

 ### Common Contents

-- Web application credentials
+- Web app credentials
 - Safari saved passwords
 - Browser‑accessible secrets
-- Wi‑Fi credentials (user scope)
+- Wifi credentials (user scope)
 - Application service tokens

 ### Security Relevance